guitar82/FinalWebsite/_posts/2022-02-25-foundation-for-an-inventory-system.md

 I was the IT Office Manager.
 I was responsible for the ERP software solution implementation and training.

 ACTION
 My first action was to build reporting for sales forecasting and suggested ordering based on historical sales.
 I trained each employee responsible for purchasing how to generate the reporting and purchase requests.
-I also used these values this to create minimum and maximum ordering product levels.
+I also used these values to create minimum and maximum ordering product levels.

 I then had to address the physical stocking locations since the spacing for products did not match the required space needed for the average stocking levels.
-I worked with the warehouse staff and designed a mapped floorplan and location system to reorganize the warehouse.
+I worked with the warehouse staff and created a new floorplan and location system to reorganize the warehouse.

 After the stocking locations were organized, I created a labeling and barcode system to map the stock to the new physical inventory shelving locations.